Ethnosport Cultural Festival: Aba wrestling

-In this type of wrestling the wrestlers wear abes on their backs.
+In this type of wrestling, the wrestlers wear abes on their backs.

 Mas wrestling

 Mas wrestling a.k.a.
-Ağaç Güreşi, literally 'tree wrestling' or Çubuk Çekme, literally 'rod pulling' is a Yakut national sport that is done on a flat, non-slippery, platform.
-In the middle of the platform there is a plank which is strongly fixed platform on its side.
-The two opponent sit on either sides of the plank with their feet on the plank and they put their arms forward and hold a rod together.
-Then using virtually all the muscles in the body and pull on the rod.
+Ağaç Güreşi, literally "tree wrestling" or Çubuk Çekme, literally "rod pulling" is a Yakut national sport that is done on a flat, non-slippery, platform.
+In the middle of the platform, there is a plank which is strongly fixed platform on its side.
+The two opponents sit on either sides of the plank with their feet on the plank and they put their arms forward and hold a rod together.
+Then using virtually all the muscles in the body, they pull on the rod.